AaronMedlock/vantis_orm_p1/README.md

 - [ ] Expanded support for join columns and enhanced logic for creating table joins

 ## Getting Started
 Currently the project must be included as a local dependency.
-However, doing so can be done in three easy steps.
+However, getting up and running is still pretty simple allowing you to focus on the rest of your project.

 1. Clone the repository
 ```